New York Fun Facts & Trivia

 In New York, adultery is still a crime.

-While riding in an elevator, the law states that one must talk to no one and fold their hands while looking toward the door.
+While riding in an elevator, the law states that one must talk to no one, fold their hands, and look toward the door.

 Clermont Steamboat